Nick689/CustomPOS/Install client.md

 ### Database connection setting
 - create a new database in Libreoffice-Base: File menu > New database
-- Connect to an existant database (MySQL)
+- Connect to an existing database (MySQL)
 - Direct connection
 - Database name: custompos, *IP, port*
 - Select "Password is required"